 - Robustness of machine learning models against adversarial attacks

 - Concept drift detection and explanation

 - Visionary and position papers

 - Papers that describe real-world security data sets

-Accepted papers will be archived as full papers in Springer Communications in Computer and Information Science (CCIS) and some will be presented orally during the workshop.
+(tentative) Accepted papers will be archived as full papers in Springer Communications in Computer and Information Science (CCIS) and will be presented orally during the workshop.
 At least one author of each accepted paper must attend the workshop to present the work in order for the paper to be archived.

 Gang Wang, UIUC, USA